-Hackers will use legit looking applications which after allowing permission will access your iPhone components such as location, photos, contact list as well as your camera.
+Hackers will use legit-looking applications which after allowing permission will access your iPhone components such as location, photos, contact list as well as your camera.
 The hacker will then access the camera and unsuspectingly take photos of you or spy on you through recorded videos.
 They could run your photo on recognition software with an intention of stealing your identity.
-If successful, they will always access you phone from their end at anytime they feel like it.
+If successful, they will always access your phone from their end at any time they feel like it.

-In addition to this, you should avoid “jailbreaking” you iPhone at all cost.
-Its only increases the chances of downloading malicious software from third party software.
+In addition to this, you should avoid “jailbreaking” your iPhone at all costs.
+Its only increases the chances of downloading malicious software from third-party software.

 Device theft is somewhat a common vice in many cities across the world; either through robbery with violence or misplacement.
-Even though your phone is locked with passwords, ID locks such face recognition and figure biometrics dishonest people will always try to go around this.
+Even though your phone is locked with passwords, ID locks such as face recognition, and figure biometrics dishonest people will always try to go around this.

 Typically, iPhones will come to you with default security settings and it is your job to tweak them to your advantage.
 Here are aspects that you can change to enhance your security.

 In most cases, iPhone users opt for a four-digit code as their passcode to their phone.
 Well, a unique four-digit code would work to resolve your privacy problems.
 However, using more characters will not hurt.
 In fact, it will enhance your privacy and protects access by any unauthorized persons.

 It would be even better to also consider using different characters e.g. numbers, symbols, and letters.
 There is also an extra option to erase data after 10 failed password attempts.
 This is to make sure that your data does not land in the wrong hands in the event that one bypasses the passcode.